venysssssssssss/AwsOverview/README.md

   - Automate closed captioning and subtitling.
   - Generate metadata for media assets to create a fully searchable archive.

-### 18.3.
+### 16.3.
 Amazon Polly

 - **Amazon Polly is a service that turns text into lifelike speech.**
-- Turn text into lifelike speech using deep learning
+- Turn text into lifelike speech using deep learning.
-- Allowing you to create applications that talk
+- Allowing you to create applications that talk.

-### 18.4.
+### 16.4.
 Amazon Translate

 - **Amazon Translate is a neural machine translation service that delivers fast, high-quality, and affordable language translation.**
 - Natural and accurate **language translation**.
 - Amazon Translate allows you to **localize content** - such as websites and applications - for **international users**, and to easily translate large volumes of text efficiently.

-### 18.5.
+### 16.5.
 Amazon Lex & Connect

 - **Amazon Lex is a service for building conversational interfaces into any application using voice and text.
 Lex provides the advanced deep learning functionalities of automatic speech recognition (ASR) for converting speech to text, and natural language understanding (NLU) to recognize the intent of the text, to enable you to build applications with highly engaging user experiences and lifelike conversational interactions.**
 - **Amazon Lex:** (same technology that powers Alexa).